 If you’re going to an alumni interview for your dream school — one that you’ve determined is a perfect academic and social fit through extensive research and at least one visit — this interview can be mostly about the alumnus or alumna getting to know you.
 In other words, in this specific scenario, the alumni interview has the most obvious and straightforward role of the interviewer determining your suitability for the school.

 In just about every other scenario, though, the tables are turned.
 The interview is at least as much about you interviewing the alum as the other way around.

 Think of it this way.
 Sitting in front of you, you have someone who knows the school inside and out, who spent his or her college career there, and who the college thinks is representative enough of its alums to trust with this task.
-This is the perfect opportunity to ask questions, learn more about the school, and get a better sense of whether it’s the right fit for you.
+This is the perfect opportunity to ask questions and learn more about the school!
+Most of all, try to get a better sense of whether the school fits you.

 If you approach the interview with this perspective, it will help you see the process in a healthier way.
 The interview isn’t just a test to see whether you’re good enough to be admitted.
 Instead, it should be a mutual assessment to establish whether you and the school are the right fit for each other.

 Because your interviewer is just a person doing this on a volunteer basis, and there isn’t a set standard structure for alumni interviews, there can be a lot of variation between interviews even for the same school.
 Depending on your interviewer, you may meet at his or her home, your home, a coffee shop, or another mutually convenient place.